 The procedure will try to minimize the sorting time by variation of mergepowers, blocklengths, use of single- or double-buffering, and by utilization of two disc-stores, if available.
 The procedure needs in total a backing storage area of about twice the size of the data to be sorted.
 It can be specified that the input file shall be cleared, so its area can be used for the merge.

-The free core, when the procedure is called, must be more than about 10000 halfwords, depending on the blocklengths and record-lengths specified.
+The free core, when the procedure is called, must be more than about 10000 bytes, depending on the blocklengths and recordlengths specified.
+The value of 10000 bytes is valid for blocklengths are a 2 second.

-The value of 10000 is valid for plocklengths up to 2 segments.
-The sort can use any amount of free core to speed up the sorting and room for a work file on two different discs will reduce the time for input output.
+The value of 10000 bytes is valid for blocklengths up to 2 segments.
+The time for the sorting is inversely proportional to the amount of free core, and it can in general be decreased if 2 back-ing storage devices are available.